rachellombardi/ACE-wordfreq/README.md

 where to save error and logging information, and how many resources to request per job.

-This tutorial has a sample submit file (`wordcount.sub`) with most of this information filled in:
+This tutorial has a sample submit file (`wordcount.sub`) with most of these submit file options filled in:

 	$ cat wordcount.sub